 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-Your monthly repayments go towards buying your home, not into a landlord's pocket
+Your monthly repayments will go towards buying your home, not into a landlord's pocket

-You fully own your home at the end of the mortgage's term, and can then live rent free
+You fully own your home at the end of the mortgage's term

 You could make a profit if house prices rise

-Renovations and changes you make could increase your home's value
+Any maintenance or changes you make to your house could increase its value

 If you get a joint mortgage and separate, it can be complicated to sell the property

-Interest rate rises can increase your monthly payments (unless you get a fixed rate)
+Interest rate rises can increase your monthly payments – although you can get a fixed rate to help you budget

 You have to pay for repairs, including if something urgent goes wrong like a leak